 According to the 2018 Pizza Power Report from Pizza Magazine (PMQ), consumers want their pizza the way they want it and as fast as they can get it.
 In the U.S., delivery orders account for almost $9.8 billion of pizza sales every year and you want your share of that pie.
-Moreover, a survey by AlixPartners showed that 71% of the people who order delivery would prefer to receive it directly from the restaurant, rather than from a third-party delivery service, such as GrubHub or DoorDash.
-Here’s how the right pizza delivery system can help you give customers the delivery experience they want and ensure your business gets a healthy slice of the pizza delivery market.
+Here’s how optimize your delivery operations, give customers the delivery experience they want and ensure your business gets a healthy slice of the pizza delivery market.

 1. Customer Convenience and Customization